Share a TipCheck out these tips or, if you have something to add to this guide, click to share your own tip!

 This is a guide about cooking scrambled eggs for a large group.
 Scrambled eggs are an easy dish to make for a large gathering.

 This guide is about making sloppy joes for a large group.
 Making sloppy joes is simple and can easily be adapted for a large group.
-Sloppy joes have limited ingredients making them an inexpensive meal.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.